theblackturtle/fprobe/README.md

 ```

 ## Credit
-This tool get the idea and some line of codes from httprobe from @tomnomnom.
+This tool get the idea and some line of codes from `httprobe` written by @tomnomnom.